dnsob/ConnectionReportGenerator/README.md

-# ConnectionReportGenerator
+# ConnectionReportGenerator (In process...)

-Python version: 3

-Prerequisities:
+This script lists the output of the command *netstat -an*, looks up the inbound and outbound connections using whois and generates a PDF document.
+Python3

+Requirements:
-	- install GraphViz
+	- GraphViz
-	- install dependencies (pip3 install -r requirements)
+	- pip3 install -r requirements